ferrous-systems/rust-training/xtask/README.md

 From there we can

 * create the cheatsheet for Python and have it written out to `training-slides/src/python-cheatsheet.md` by just iterating over `Vec<SlideSection>` and prefixing with the appropriate header level before printing
-* test that the cheathseet is in sync by scraping for all the lines that start with `#` in `python-cheatsheet.md` and check that they match, in order, those we scraped from `SUMMARY.md`.
+* test that the cheatsheet is in sync by scraping for all the lines that start with `#` in `python-cheatsheet.md` and check that they match, in order, those we scraped from `SUMMARY.md`.

 Note: some languages will warrant some special entries - any headers after the last `SlideSection` header will be ignored, so that we can add additional relevant information without having to conform to the slides.